 - Proposed Performance Testing and/or Special Controls

 Most manufacturers mistakenly assume that De Novo applications are only for devices that are Class II and will require a 510k submission for future product submissions in the same classification.
 However, the regulations require that the application cover letter include both a “Classification Summary” and a “Classification Recommendation.”
-The recommendation for a classification may be for Class I, Class II exempt or Class II non-exempt.
+The recommendation for classification may be for Class I, Class II exempt, or Class II non-exempt.
 If you recommend that the FDA classify the device as Class II exempt, then the recommendation must include a justification for why premarket notification is not required.

 Regardless of which classification is recommended, the justification for classification needs to be based upon a risk/benefit analysis.
-Class I and Class II exempt classifications are likely to be recommended more in the future for many of the standalone software products that are being developed by manufacturers, because those software devices generally have a low risk.
+Class I and Class II exempt classifications are likely to be recommended more in the future for many of the standalone software products that are being developed by manufacturers because those software devices generally have a low risk.
 Existing product classifications may be used, but if the indications for use are not substantially equivalent to a predicate the manufacturers will submit a 510k and receive NSE letters.
 For the companies that are claiming substantial equivalence to products that already have a product classification that is exempt from premarket notification, manufacturers will continue to register and list products under existing classification codes until the FDA intervenes–even if the indications for use are not equivalent.

 How to Modify Your 510k Templates

 Twenty sections comprise a 510k submission, but regulatory experts typically use templates for each section in order to streamline the process of preparing a new device submission.
 For a De Novo application, a large percentage of the sections required for a 510k submission are the same.
-The draft guidance identifies one unique section to a De Novo application: the cover letter (i.e., Attachment II in the De Novo guidance).
+The draft guidance identifies one unique section of a De Novo: the cover letter (i.e., Attachment II in the De Novo guidance).
 However, there are three sections of a 510k submission that also need to be eliminated for a De Novo application: